tokensphere/tt-white-contracts/README.md

 // The beneficiary should have received the rest.
 (await token.balanceOf(user4)).toString();

-// Users should not be able to withdraw. await crowdfund.withdraw(user1);
+// Users should not be able to get their refund. await crowdfund.refund(user1);
 ```

 ### Failed Crowdfund